armandvedel/Ensoniq-EPS-16-Plus/README.md

   delivered through the original EPS keyboard-controller path.
 - Added hardware-style Pitch and Mod wheels.
 Pitch returns to centre, Mod remains latched, and both use the original analog controller inputs.
-- Refined the wheel travel and panel fader sizing and spacing while preserving the established compact hardware-inspired GUI.
 - Added Intel x86_64 support targeting macOS 10.13 High Sierra.
 The universal VST3 contains both Intel and Apple Silicon code in one installation.